 Skip to Content

 Today I am going to share with you an easy step by step photo tutorial that will teach you how you can repair or patch holes made in hollow (cheap builder grade, residential) doors easily.
-To make it even more user friendly, I have also included a free printable supply list of all that you will need when learning How To Patch A Hole In A Hollow Door.
+To make it even more user friendly, I have also included a free printable supply list of all that you will need when learning How To Fix A Hole In A Hollow Door.

 How to patch a hole in a door.
 Easy tutorial to learn how to repair punch holes in hollow doors. lifeshouldcostless.com